The Type color

 Note for color experts only: RGB values of type color are linear, not gamma-compressed.
 The gamma-compressed type with values 0-255 is named rgb.
 The getter color.rgb performs the conversion.

 * * *

-Named arguments, like fg, can be given by initializers.
+Value of a named argument, like fg, can be given by an initializer or by an expression.
 A named argument fg is actually of type colorA, which is described in a later chapter.